The Waltham Murders, the Tsarnaevs, and Todashev: Is There a Drug Connection?Posted: June 4, 2013

 1. The FBI has taken over the investigation of the murders, supposedly cooperating with the Middlesex District Attorney’s office.

 2. On May 21 in Orlando, FL, an FBI agent shot and killed Ibragim Todashev, a Chechen man who was acquainted with Tamerlan Tsarnaev when they both lived in the Boston area.
-Anonymous sources have told multiple media outlets that the FBI was questioning Todahev about the Waltham murders and that he had “implicated himself” was about to sign a confession to his involvement before he was killed.
+Anonymous sources have told multiple media outlets that the FBI was questioning Todahev about the Waltham murders and that he had “implicated himself” and was about to sign a confession to his involvement before he was killed.

 I want to emphasize that I am not at all convinced that the Tsarnaev brothers or Todashev had anything to do with the Waltham murders; but it’s clear that the FBI thinks so, and they have more information than I do.
 The purpose of this post is to demonstrate that if the Tsarnaevs were involved, it’s likely to be because of a drug connection rather than anything to do with Islamic “extremism” or terrorism.
 I also don’t believe the Boston Marathon bombings were inspired by Islamic “extremism,” but that’s a topic for another post.